By Sasha Kahn

 Cusco sits in south-central Peru, 11,150 feet (3,400 meters) above sea level.
-The city was originally founded as a fortress for the local Killke people around 1100, although the area had been occupied for over 3,000 years.
+The city was founded as a fortress for the local Killke people around 1100 CE, although the area had been occupied for over 3,000 years.
 The fortress, known as Sacsayhuamán, was made of massive smoothed and interlocking boulders.

-By the 15th century, the Inca had taken over the region and began settling at the site, continuing to use the stonework practices of their predecessors.
+By the 15th century, the Inca had taken over the region and settled at the site, continuing to use the stonework practices of their predecessors.
 Inca Pachacuteq renovated large swaths of the existing infrastructure and declared it the new capital of his empire.

-When wealthy Spanish Pananama town council member Francisco Pizarro became aware of contact with the Inca empire, he sought to be the first to conquer it.
+When wealthy Spanish Panama City council member Francisco Pizarro became aware of contact with the Inca Empire, he sought to be the first to conquer it.
 In 1530, he led a Spanish expedition into Peru that quickly became an invasion.
-After double-crossing Inca Emperor Atahuallpa, Pizarro spent three years plundering the treasures of the empire before executing the former ruler.
+After double-crossing Inca Emperor Atahualpa, Pizarro spent three years plundering the treasures of the empire before executing the former ruler.

 The Spanish in Peru ignored the precedents in Mexico of building their capital on the site of a former great city and instead began anew in Lima.
 Cusco was laid to waste anyway, and the invaders went about destroying, raping, and plundering as they pleased.

-Much of the interior of the church is painted, sculpted, and decorated by Inca slaves as well, who were taught Spanish religious artistic techniques in what became known as the Cusquenian School.
+Much of the interior of the church is painted, sculpted, and decorated by Inca craftsmen as well, who were taught Spanish religious artistic techniques in what became known as the Cusqueña School.

 An earthquake in 1650 damaged the nearly completed cathedral and the original gabled Cusco church, which was being used as an ancillary chapel.
 The cathedral was rebuilt, but the chapel was not.
-In its place, the baroque Iglesia del Triunfo or “Church of the Triumph” was erected and the Iglesia de la Sagrada Familia was built to the cathedral’s other side of the cathedral, both in the 1730’s.
+In its place, the baroque Iglesia del Triunfo or “Church of the Triumph” was erected and the Iglesia de la Sagrada Familia was built at cathedral’s other side, both in the 1730’s.

 Architecture of the Cathedral

 The facade of the cathedral is symmetrical and organized vertically into three portions: two outer towers and one central entry; the central entry is again organized into three parts, these of equal size, with one central main door and two adjacent entries, each symmetrical as well.
-Horizontally, it is split in two, the top layer being made up of the extruding towers and segmental pediment and the lower being made up of the rest of the building.
+Horizontally, it is split in two parts, the top one made up of the extruding towers and segmental pediment and the lower made up of the rest of the building.
 There is a noticeable subdivision of the lower layer, especially in the central vertical portion of the building.

 The decorative pediments atop the two side doors align with the split between the two stacks of columns, implying a line that would allow for the horizontal sections to be split into three equal parts.
 Rustication is only visible on the lowest floor near the entrances, a common theme in Renaissance architecture.